0xMiden/miden-tutorials/docs/src/rust-client/foreign_procedure_invocation_tutorial.md

 In previous tutorials we deployed a public counter contract and incremented the count from a different client instance.

 In this tutorial we will cover the basics of "foreign procedure invocation" (FPI) in the Miden VM.
-To demonstract FPI, we will build a "Count Copy" smart contract that reads the count from our previously deployed counter contract and copies the count to its own local storage.
+To demonstrate FPI, we will build a "Count Copy" smart contract that reads the count from our previously deployed counter contract and copies the count to its own local storage.

 Foreign procedure invocation (FPI) is a powerful tool for building smart contracts in the Miden VM.
 FPI allows one smart contract to call "read-only" procedures in other smart contracts.